-Web portal orientation sessions are held for new students.

-Familiarity with the web portal tools and email is essential for student success.
+Technology orientation sessions are held for new students.
+Familiarity with the web portal tools, D2L Brightspace and email is essential for student success.
 All faculty and administrative offices use these tools to communicate with students.

 The College's web portal is used to provide students with access to grades.
 Students are encouraged to use the web portal to track their progress in courses.
-Many faculty require uploading of course assignments via the web portal.
+Some faculty require uploading of course assignments via the web portal.
 Uploaded file formats are required to be Microsoft Office compatible.
-For online and some traditional courses, instructors may also require the use of Blackboard, Moodlerooms to access and submit assignments and materials.
-See the Online Learning section of the website for more information.
+For online and some traditional courses, instructors may also require the use of D2L Brightspace to access and submit assignments and materials.
+See the Online Learning section of the website for more information and the D2L Brightspace Student Online Orientation.

 Course mid-term and final grades are posted within the web portal for all full-term classes.
-Mid-term grades are posted around week 8 of the course and finals are posted within 7 days of course completion.
+Mid-term grades are posted around week 8 of the course and finals are posted within 7 days of course completion